-- 3.9 Managers should meet complainant to discuss the complaint and agree a way forward.
-They should agree if the complaint has been resolved or if further action is required.
-The manager should confirm with the complainant that they feel the matter is resolved and if discussions/actions are sufficient or indicate where further investigation is required. - 3.10 Following this meeting, the manager can either write a response on the reverse side of the Complaints and Feedback form (W13 SD2) or confirm the response in writing using Centrepoint headed paper.
-The response must be given in writing to confirm either a resolution, or where further investigation is required. - 3.11 Even where a matter is resolved verbally in the meeting, it must be confirmed in writing to the complainant as good practice and evidence that an appropriate response was given. - 3.12 All follow up actions/ responses given or taken by a staff member of manager must also be logged on In-Form and the relevant section(s) should be completed where resolved. - 3.13 If the complainant is a young person who has left the service, the manager should try to contact them by telephone or post.
+- 14.19 If the complainant is a young person who has left the service, the manager should try to contact them by telephone, email or post.
 Again, it is important to confirm that the matter has been resolved with the young person.
-All stage one complaints must be resolved within 10 working days of receipt. - 3.14 Throughout all stages, forms/letters/documents/responses relating to the complaint should be copied where required so that the service and the complainant have copies of all appropriate documentation. - 3.15 Managers/key workers MUST update In-Form with the outcome of stage one complaints; either resolved or moving to stage two and 're-assign' to an Operations Manager. - 3.16 NB: All staff can review current complaints status using a summary report in In-Form (see In-Form guidance: Complaints for what is available).
+All stage one complaints must be resolved within 10 working days of receipt. - 14.20 Throughout all stages, forms/letters/emails/documents/responses relating to the complaint should be copied where required so that the service and the complainant have copies of all appropriate documentation. - 14.21 Managers/key workers MUST update In-Form with the outcome of stage one complaints; either resolved or moved to stage two and 're-assign' to an Operations Manager. - 14.22 NB: All staff can review current complaints status using a summary report in In-Form (see In-Form quidance: Complaints for what is available).
 These can be used or printed on a weekly basis to check that complaints are being managed effectively and records updated on In-Form.
-Our complaints performance is shared with Trustees quarterly through the Audit & Risk Committee. - 3.17 Managers also have access to Complaints reports on In-Form. - 3.18 All complaints received about a Centrepoint service from an external person, should follow the same procedures as above.
+Our complaints performance is shared with Trustees quarterly through the Audit & Risk Committee. - 14.23 Managers also have access to Complaints reports on In-Form.
+All complaints received about a Centrepoint service from an external person, should follow the same procedures as above.

-3.19 Stage two complaints:
+14.24 Stage two complaints: